underscoreio/essential-scala/src/pages/implicits/instances.md

 Note we didn't supply an ordering to `sorted`.
 Instead, the compiler provides it for us.

 We have to tell the compiler which values it is allowed pass to methods for us.
-We do this by annotating a value with `implicit`, as in the declaration `implicit val order = ...`.
+We do this by annotating a value with `implicit`, as in the declaration `implicit val ordering = ...`.
 The method must also indicate that it accepts implicit values.
 If you look at the [documentation for the `sorted` method on `List`](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.List) you see that the single parameter is declared `implicit`.
 We'll talk more about implicit parameter lists in a bit.
 For now we just need to know that we can get the compiler to supply implicit values to parameters that are themselves marked implicit.

 ### Declaring Implicit Values